withastro/astro/packages/integrations/image/README.md

 pnpm astro add image
 ```

-Finally, in the terminal window running Astro, press `CTRL+C` and then restart the dev server.

 If you run into any issues, [feel free to report them to us on GitHub](https://github.com/withastro/astro/issues) and try the manual installation steps below.

  ### Manual Install